On the infinite Borwein product raised to a positive real power: Introduction and statement of results

 Finally, we are able to partially affirm Conjecture~\ref{conj1} (again, with numerical constants obtained with the aid of \emph{Mathematica}) in the following form: \begin{corollary} For all integers $n\ge 158$ and for all $\delta$ such that

 we have

 \end{corollary}

-\begin{remark} While Corollary~\ref{cor} only partially affirms Conjecture~\ref{conj1}, it also gives information about the case when $1<\delta<2$ (not covered by the conjecture).
-In that case it tells us that the Borwein coefficients $c_3^{(\delta)}(n)$ satisfy the respective sign pattern for large enough $n$ (namely $n\ge 158$). \end{remark}
+\begin{remark} While Corollary~\ref{cor} only partially affirms Conjecture~\ref{conj1}, it also gives information about the cases when $0.227\le\delta<\frac{9-\sqrt{73}}{2}$ and $1<\delta<2$ (not covered by the conjecture).
+In these cases case the corollary tells us that the Borwein coefficients $c_3^{(\delta)}(n)$ satisfy the respective sign pattern for large enough $n$ (namely $n\ge 158$). \end{remark}

-For the exponent $\delta=3$ we actually have the following result for any prime $p$ which is a cubic anlogue of Theorem~\ref{thm:a}: \begin{theorem} For all primes $p$, $c_p^{(3)}(n)$ and $c_p^{(3)}(n+p)$ have the same sign for each $n\ge 0$, i.e.,
+For the exponent $\delta=3$ we actually have the following result for any prime $p$ which is a cubic analogue of Theorem~\ref{thm:a}: \begin{theorem} For all primes $p$, $c_p^{(3)}(n)$ and $c_p^{(3)}(n+p)$ have the same sign for each $n\ge 0$, i.e.,

 for each $n\ge 0$. \end{theorem} The proof is given in Section~\ref{sec:van}.